Salem101/PiLa-CS-Activity-Tracker/README.md

     [Image selecting week dropdown](https://www.dropbox.com/s/9cnvsgxcxyitvpd/selectWeekDropDown.png?dl=0)
 1. Once selected, click the 'Start' button
     [Image click start button](https://www.dropbox.com/s/0o7nqg562mr9or6/startButton.JPG?dl=0)
+1. If you get a window with message: 'Error: Please select a week to view the planner'.
+Then press 'OK' and select the week number.
+[Image error message](https://www.dropbox.com/s/6prz9x33ao5vyfs/ErrorSelectWeek.png?dl=0)
 1. The planner list for your selected track and week will show up in a new window.
     [Image planner list](https://www.dropbox.com/s/0dntp68ceyhtvy9/plannerList.png?dl=0)
 1. A text file named 'PiLa-CS activity list' will be saved to your files for the selected week.